If you dread spring cleaning, you’re doing it wrong.

-Rather than think of it as a chore, tell yourself it’s less about work and more about finding hidden cash in your house.
-Sure, you may find some change in the cushions, but we’re talking about bigger bucks here.
+Rather than thinking of it as a chore, tell yourself it’s less about work and more about finding hidden cash in your home.
+Sure, you may find some change in the cushions — but we’re talking about bigger bucks here.

-The first step is to be ruthless — and brutally honest — while cleaning your house.
-As you are going from room to room, scrutinize everything.
+The first step is to be ruthless — and brutally honest — while cleaning out your home.
+As you go from room to room, scrutinize everything.

 The knickknacks buried on the bookshelf?
 Gone.
 The beach toys your kids have outgrown?
 Say goodbye.
 The movies you haven’t watched in years?
 Sayonara.

 Don’t forget to venture into your home’s dumping grounds, too.
 Check out what’s lurking in the attic, basement, garage or shed.
 If you forgot you had something, that’s generally a sign it needs to go.